 --output tsv

-# Expected output: "VM running" or "VM stopped"
+# Expected: "VM running" or "VM stopped"

 Step 2: Review Boot Diagnostics Screenshot